merybal/activities-spa/README.md

  npm run serve
 ```
 Once it's running, use the localhost link provided in the terminal to see the app in the browser.

+### Note:
+The API used for this project takes a couple of seconds to start.
+If nothing shows up at first, refresh the page and it will work.